andriikovall/epam-frontend-course/coursework/README.md

 - Google auth enabled
 - Server is only used to serve the data.
 In the `server/utils` directory there are some small scripts stored
 which I used to generate the data
+- __You may not be able to buy tickets, there can be no available sessions due to rare `db.json` updating__

 Any changes to mocked database (adding comments, buying tickets and registration) be reverted by hosting every day